wvanhed/mijnbib/libraries.md

 # List of Libraries

 This file contains the list of libraries that are supported by bibliotheek.be.
+You can use the search function in your browser to find a particular library or city.
 A more up-to-date list might be available at <https://bibliotheek.be/bibliotheken>.

 Afhaallocatie Zomergem (Lievegem)